lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    In this tutorial, the water reservoir is first prepared in the absence of polymer.
+    In this tutorial, the water reservoir is first prepared in the absence of the polymer.
 A rectangular box of water is created and equilibrated at ambient temperature and ambient pressure.
     The SPC/Fw water model is used :cite:`wu2006flexible`, which is a flexible variant of the rigid SPC (simple point charge)